• Skip to primary navigation

 Breakfast at Confeitaria do Bolhão

 Confeitaria do Bolhão was a bustling place in the morning, a sure sign of its popularity.
-The restaurant gallery is off to the left, a few steps past the pastry display, and the cafe is the open area in the back.
+The restaurant gallery is off to the left, a few steps past the pastry display, and the cafe is an open area in the back.
 It's easy enough to find a seat at the cafe section so long as you find an empty, cleaned table.
 If you find an open table, but it's not clean, stand by it, and a waiter should notice you.
 They will come over and clean up the previous guests' mess.

 You can also stand at the bakery counter if you know your Portuguese well enough (are brave enough) and request food to eat on top of the pastry case.
 Hang out at the counter as people watch you eat.
 We arrived at Confeitaria do Bolhão at about 10:00 AM.
 By 10:30 AM, I noticed a construction worker standing at the counter with a mini glass of white wine, which I later realized was a quintessential ritual for breakfast in Porto and the rest of the country.